WELD 1100

 3 Credit Hours

-Theory and practice in the preparation and welding of steel joints in various positions.
-Safety, electrode selection, inspection and testing.
-Skill is developed in producing different position butt and fillet welds.
-American Welding Society testing is stressed.
+Theory and practice in the preparation and welding of steel joints in various positions using the Shielded Metal Arc Welding (SMAW) process.
+Safety, electrode selection, machine set-up, weld joint selection, and inspection and testing.
+Skill is developed in producing different groove and fillet welds in various positions.
+American Welding Society (AWS) testing standards are used.
 (1 lecture hour, 4 lab hours)

 Prerequisite: WELD 1100 or equivalent.